 Budget – For a good quality, well-made blanket, expect to pay somewhere in the $200 price range.
 The cheapest option on our list is the Woolly Mammoth Woolen Company Camp Blanket that you should be able to find for under $100.

-Longevity – If you invest in a good quality wool blanket, chances are that you will be able to pass it down to other members of your family.
+Longevity – If you invest in a good quality blanket, chances are that you will be able to pass it down to other members of your family.
 They last that long.